jladau/SpeciesDistributionModeling/README.md

 (iii) Model projection: once suitable models have been found, the models are projected into geographic space using rasters of the environmental predictors.
 The maps are output in NetCDF format, viewable using software tools such as Panoply (http://www.giss.nasa.gov/tools/panoply).

 The shell script 'SpeciesDistributionModelingTest.sh' runs an example data set and check for errors with the installation.
 Addition documentation on the software is available in the file 'doc/index.html'.
 All source code is located the 'SpeciesDistributionModeling' and 'Shared' directories at https://github.com/jladau/JavaSource.

+##Dependencies
+This software requires Java Runtime Environment (JRE) version 1.6 or greater.
+On many Apple systems, even if JRE 1.6 or greater is installed, the default version for running applications may be 1.5.
+The Java version can be checked by typing 'java -version' into a terminal Window.
+To update the version, you might try typing the following commands into a terminal window:

+sudo rm /usr/bin/java
+sudo ln -s /Library/Internet\ Plug-Ins/JavaAppletPlugin.plugin/Contents/Home/bin/java /usr/bin

+Additional information on correcting the Java version can be found here: http://stackoverflow.com/questions/12757558/installed-java-7-on-mac-os-x-but-terminal-is-still-using-version-6